frictionlessdata/frictionless-ci/docs/goodtables-migration.md

 # Example and howto

-The website [Dataportals](http://dataportals.org/) used Goodtables in the past to validate their [data](https://github.com/okfn/dataportals.org/tree/master/data) containing all the portalslisted on it.
+The website [Dataportals](http://dataportals.org/) used Goodtables in the past to validate their [data](https://github.com/okfn/dataportals.org/tree/master/data) containing all the portals listed on it.
 The migration steps from Goodtables to the current Frictionless workflow on Dataportals [repository](https://github.com/okfn/dataportals.org) were:

 ## 1. Deleted the Goodtables configuration file `goodtables.yml`